thm-unix/OC-A317-51G-78XF/README.md

    4. On `Boot` tab set `Secure Boot` to `Disabled`
    5. On `Security` tab set `Supervisor password` to empty
    6. Save & Reboot
-8. (optional) Boot from your USB stick and choose `Reset NVRAM`<br>
-   Note.
-This likely will erase all UEFI boot entries.
-If you want to dualboot Mac OS X with Linux or Windows, please follow guide on [Dortania](https://dortania.github.io/OpenCore-Multiboot/oc/linux.html).
-11. Boot from your USB stick again and choose installer
+8. Boot from your USB stick again and choose installer
-12. Perform usual installation
+9. Perform usual installation
-13. Mount EFI partition of your system drive
+10. Mount EFI partition of your system drive
-14. Copy `EFI` directory on EFI partition of your system drive
+11. Copy `EFI` directory on EFI partition of your system drive

 ## Laptop Specifications
 Acer Aspire A317-51G-78XF